timebertt/kubernetes-controller-sharding/docs/implement-sharding.md

 This immediately triggers reassignments by the sharder to minimize the duration where no shard is acting on a subset of objects.

 In essence, all the existing machinery for leader election can be reused for maintaining the shard `Lease` – that is, with two minor changes.
-First, the shard `Lease` needs to be labelled with `alpha.sharding.timebertt.dev/clusterring=<clusterring-name>` to specify which `ClusterRing` the shard belongs to.
+First, the shard `Lease` needs to be labelled with `alpha.sharding.timebertt.dev/controllerring=<controllerring-name>` to specify which `ControllerRing` the shard belongs to.
 Second, the name of the shard `Lease` needs to match the `holderIdentity`.
 By default, the instance's hostname is used for both values.
 If the `holderIdentity` differs from the name, the sharder assumes that the shard is unavailable.